howdyai/botkit/packages/docs/reference/websocket.md

 <a name="init"></a>
 ### init()
+Botkit-only: Initialization function called automatically when used with Botkit.
-Called automatically when Botkit uses this adapter - calls createSocketServer and binds a websocket listener to Botkit's pre-existing webserver.
+     * Calls createSocketServer to bind a websocket listener to Botkit's pre-existing webserver.

 **Parameters**